 Finally, after she had cheerily “sold” me on the fabulous party they’d planned I nervously replied that I didn’t feel right about Laura attending but thanked her for inviting her.
 The mom was not prepared to be declined and she let me know she was not happy with me.
 It wasn’t pleasant to hear her frustration with me but it did confirm my decision.

 I learned from that situation that my goal was not to please other people but to please God with how we parented our children.
 Kids will put a lot of pressure on moms and dads to do all kinds of activities with lots of children you don’t know.
 You are the gatekeeper to your kids’ hearts.
 Monitor those heart influences well.
 I have no idea what we protected our daughter from by telling her she couldn’t go to this party, but I know it was the right decision.

 My dear friend Susan said in a recent post, “Remember you aren’t running for most popular parent.
 Your kids will think you are unfair and the strictest parent ever.
 However, it’s not nearly as important what your child thinks of you now as it is what he or she will think of you 20 years from now.
 Our kids will often make us feel like we’ve ruined their lives, and sometimes we will wonder if we have, but our ability to ruin our child is not nearly as great as God’s power to redeem him (or her.)”

 God will guide you if you pray about everything to do with your kids and then walk by faith.
 He loves them more than you do!

-And ps.
-If you haven’t heard about our new book, the Art of Parenting, you might want to get a copy for yourself or consider leading a small group with friends or even with parents you don’t know well like this couple.
+P.S.
+If you haven’t heard about our new book, The Art of Parenting, you might want to get a copy for yourself or consider leading a small group with friends or even with parents you don’t know well like this couple.
 For more info click here.